Recent publications

 Plant Cell Biology and Biotechnology

-The Dr Kateřina Schwarzerová group investigates plant cytoskeleton at the molecular and cellular level.
+Dr Kateřina Schwarzerová's group investigates plant cytoskeleton at the molecular and cellular level.
 The research contributes to understanding the role of the cytoskeleton in plant morphogenesis and signalling.
-Dr Lukáš Fischer group is focused on RNA interference (transgene silencing), G-protein signalling and the role of the mangan-stabilizing protein of the photosystem II.
+Dr Lukáš Fischer's group focuses on epigenetics: mainly the role of small RNAs in the regulation of gene expression and the impact of chromatin state on DNA break repair.
 Dr Jan Petrášek group is particularly focused on auxin transport and the role of the cytoskeleton in auxin-directed plant development.

 Cell Morphogenesis

 The group of Prof. Fatima Cvrčková and Prof. Viktor Žárský is focused predominantly on the molecular mechanisms of cell polarity.
 The group researches proteins and protein complexes involved in polarised exocytosis and organisation of the cytoskeleton (particularly the multiprotein complex Exocyst and the cytoskeleton-organising formin family).
 The group also investigates the signalling pathways coordinating cell polarity establishment.
-Part of the team is located at the Institute of Experimental Botany AS CR.
+Part of the team works at the Institute of Experimental Botany.

 Physiological Anatomy